cloudera-labs/cdp-tf-quickstarts/README.md

 * Terraform can be installed by following the instructions at https://developer.hashicorp.com/terraform/downloads

+#### Notes on AWS authentication

+* Details of the different methods to authenticate with AWS are available in the [aws Terraform provider docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).

+* The most common ways to specify AWS access and secret keys are:
+  * via environment variables (i.e. setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) or;
+  * via shared configuration/credential files (e.g. the `$HOME/.aws/credentials` file).
+The `AWS_PROFILE` environment variable can be set to specify a named AWS profile.

+* Note that the AWS region to use should always be specifed as a Terraform input variable (with the `aws_region` variable).
+This region variable is also used an input to the CDP deploy module used to identify the Cloud Provider region.

 #### Notes on Azure authentication

 * Where you have more than one Azure Subscription the id to use can be passed via the the `ARM_SUBSCRIPTION_ID` environment variable.